dk/Net-Eboks/README.md

   `eboks-install-win32`

 that will fire up a browser-based install wizard.
+Click "Install", then login witn eBoks credentials and NemID credentials.

 2) Set up your favourite desktop mail reader so it connects to a POP3 server running on server localhost, port 8110.
 Username and password are your CPR# and